 Build and test on a local VM

 Build all models that are affected by the hotfix, and test your application.

 When you're satisfied with all changes that are related to this update, check in your pending changes to Azure DevOps by using Team Explorer in Microsoft Visual Studio.
 Enter a comment in the Comment field, and then click Check In.
 A history of the changes is preserved in your source code repository.
 Note: If you use a build environment for build and test automation, the build automation process can build metadata hotfix files are in your Azure DevOps project.
 A hotfix can be built only if the descriptor file of the model that it belongs to is checked in to version control.
 For example, if the hotfix installation process modified a file that belongs to the Directory model (this file will appear in your list of pending changes), make sure that the descriptor file of the Directory model (c:\AOSService\PackagesLocalDirectory\Directory\Descriptor\Directory.xml) is already checked in to your Azure DevOps project.
 If it isn't checked in, manually add it to your list of pending changes before you check in by using Source Control Explorer.

 Synchronize other development VMs

-After a hotfix has been installed on a development VM as described in this article, you don't have to reinstall, resolve conflicts, and validate on other development VMs that are connected to the same VSTS project.
-Developers and testers who are connected to the same VSTS project can just synchronize the changes into their local VM and then build.
+After a hotfix has been installed on a development VM as described in this article, you don't have to reinstall, resolve conflicts, and validate on other development VMs that are connected to the same Azure DevOps project.
+Developers and testers who are connected to the same Azure DevOps project can just synchronize the changes into their local VM and then build.

 After you’ve applied a metadata hotfix to your development environment, resolved conflicts, and validated your changes, you must create a deployable package and apply your changes to your test or sandbox environment.
 If you use a build instance for build and test automation, the build process will automatically create the deployable package for you.
 For more information, see Create and apply a deployable package.